sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 4. Arguments for the requirements function.

 In our case, we will create an entanglement generation protocol on both nodes and have router 1 confirm that router 2  has created a protocol.
-`eg_rule_action1` will give the action for router 1 (including sending a requirement to router  2), and `eg_rule_action2` will give the action for router 2.
+`eg_rule_action_await` will give the action for router 1 (including sending a requirement to router  2), and `eg_rule_action_request` will give the action for router 2.
-The action on router 1 will create the `EntanglementGenerationA` protocol and request the corresponding protocol from router 2 by sending the function `eg_req_func` and its arguments `req_args`.
+The action on router 1 will create the `EntanglementGenerationA` protocol and request the corresponding protocol from router 2 by sending the function `eg_match_func` and its arguments `req_args`.
 The `req_args` contain constraints about the target protocol.
 In this example, we use the type of protocol and memory index to filter the proper protocol.
 The action on router 2 will create an `EntanglementGenerationA` protocol and wait for a request from router 1.